 PRIME For Life (PFL) is an alcohol and drug education program designed to gently but powerfully challenge common beliefs and attitudes that directly contribute to high-risk alcohol and drug use.
 Emphasis is on knowing and understanding risks one cannot change and reducing risks one can change.
 PRIME for Life is designed to effectively interrupt the progression of use with those at high risk for abuse or dependence and focuses on self-assessment to help people understand and accept the need for change.
 PRIME for Life also helps participants develop a detailed plan for successfully following through with behavior change.

 PFL is designed for adults who do not meet criteria for substance abuse or dependence, but are in need of substance abuse intervention as a result of high-risk behavior.
 Any adult can take this class, including those who are court-ordered to participate in a drug and alcohol education program.
 Weekday classes for people who are unemployed cost $20 (for the workbook).
-Weekend classes for those who are employed cost $200, which is due before the course begins.

 No referral is needed, but if you have a probation officer or DCFS social worker, you should let them know that you are taking this course, especially if it is a requirement of your probation or case plan.